carlopdeleon/Austin-Animal-Shelter-Project/README.md

-# Austin-Animal-Shelter-Project
+# Second Chances at Austin Animal Shelters

 # Project Description
-This project is to delve into Austin's Animal Shelter statistics to see how an animal was onboarded and what that particular animal's outcome was.
-With the data acquired, it can be used to discover trends in what influences an animal's outcome.
-With the trends discovered, it could be possibly used to strategically produce a program that could increase the chances of an animal having a positive outcome.
+This project dives into Austin's Animal Shelters statistics to find how particular features, such as breed, influence a dog's outcome.
+The main goal is to discover trends hidden within the data and use them as drivers in machine learning models to predict their outcome.
+An optimized machine learning model utilizing the uncovered drivers could be used to develop a deeper understanding of how certain outcome types are reached and create a program to increase their chances for a positive outcome.

 # Initial Thoughts
-My intitial thoughts on this project is that an animal's outcome will be heavily influenced by their age and breed.
+My intitial thoughts on this project is that an dog's outcome will be heavily influenced by their age and breed.
 Their color will have a small influence on their chances at being adopted.
 I also wanted to explore if their time in shelter somehow made them less desireable to potential adoptive parents.

+# The Plan
+1. Acquire data
+2. Initial exploration with info and describe tables.
+3. Clean data.
+4. Create questions, visuals, and conduct statistical tests.
+5. Split data.
+6. Explore data on unscaled train set.
+7. Model using Classification.

 # Data Dictionary